rebeccaantobre/rebeccaantobre/README.md

 ## About Me

 I am a budding software developer exploring the world of programming.
-I'm currently located in [Your Location].
+I'm currently located in Accra,Ghana.
 I enjoy working on various projects that challenge my skills and expand my knowledge.

 ## Skills & Technologies